Tim Birkhead: Selected books

-Media and Outreach
+Media and outreach

 Between 2002 and 2010 Birkhead had a monthly column in Times Higher Education.
 His articles were concerned with various aspects of higher education: undergraduate teaching, administration and, occasionally, research.

-He has written for The Guardian, The Independent, the BBC, The Biologist, Natural History and Evolve.
+He has written for The Independent and The Biologist.

-He has featured on numerous BBC Radio 4 programmes, including Start the Week — with Jeremy Paxman; The Life Scientific with Jim Al-Khalili; The Infinite Monkey Cage in 2018.
-His book 'The Most Perfect Thing' provided the basis for the TV documentary 'Attenborough's Eggs' introduced by David Attenborough (2018).
-Birkhead has been honorary curator of the Alfred Denny Museum in the University of Sheffield between 1980-2018.
+He has appeared on BBC radio programmes including BBC Radio 4's The Life Scientific with Jim Al-Khalili, The Infinite Monkey Cage, and BBC Radio 3's Private Passions.

+In 2012, The Guardian published a short video profile entitled The Birdman of Skomer: "Guillemots are basically people", in which Birkhead discussed his then 40-year study of common guillemots on Skomer.

+Birkhead was later the subject of Edo Dzafic's 2025 short documentary The Birdman of Skomer, about his long-term study of seabirds on the island and the future of the research programme.
+The 16-minute film was selected for the 2026 Wild & Scenic Film Festival and the International Wildlife Film Festival.

+His book The Most Perfect Thing formed the basis of the 2018 BBC documentary Attenborough's Wonder of Eggs, presented by David Attenborough.

+Birkhead's research on historical common guillemot egg collecting, including a 2018 paper co-authored with Robert Montgomerie, inspired Belinda Bauer's 2025 crime novel The Impossible Thing.

+Birkhead was honorary curator of the Alfred Denny Museum at the University of Sheffield until 2018.

 He has given numerous public lectures, including at Café Scientique, the Cheltenham Science Festival and numerous literary festivals including Ways with Words (Sheffield) and Hay on Wye.
 His TED (conference) lecture on the history of ornithology has been viewed over 100,000 times.

 Awards and honours

-Over the course of his career, Birkhead has received a number of awards: